Renaissance Art History Cambridge

-Julia Biggs MA (Cantab) is a freelance art historian, writer, lecturer and tutor, committed to student-centred learning.
+Julia Biggs MA (Cantab) is a freelance art historian, writer, lecturer and tutor.
 Through Renaissance Art History Cambridge, she runs courses, informal talks, study days and gallery visits.

 Her specialist areas are 15th and 16th century Italian painting, with a strong emphasis on image-making and artistic patronage (exploring less frequently examined topics such as female patronage), and the relationship between visual art and religion.

 Having graduated from Cambridge University with first-class honours, where her main research interests centred on Christian art and objects, and the role of the arts in Holocaust remembrance, Julia has developed and delivered informal education and art appreciation sessions, study visits, illustrated talks, and tailored a series of private tutorials.

 Her books include Raphael, an accessible study of the life and work of the archetypal High Renaissance artist, and Renaissance Masterpieces of Art, a fresh introduction to the wonderful world of the Italian Renaissance.